 - feedback from neighbours and other community members

 Staff will make recommendations to Council about refinements to the program based on this evaluation.
 This could include refinements to the design guidelines, zoning regulations, and/or approval process.
 Staff may also recommend changes to the Official Community Plan (OCP) Land Use Designation Map should findings suggest that more properties be designated to allow for ground-oriented infill housing.

-A one-year interim report will be presented to Council in Fall 2018, which will include a summary of the first year of the Infill Housing Program.
+A one-year interim report was presented to Council in Spring 2019, which included a summary of the first year of the Infill Housing Program.
 Community consultation about the program will take place in 2019.
 The feedback received will be considered alongside other data to inform recommendations for program adjustments.
-The proposed refinements to the program will be presented to Council for their consideration in Fall 2019.
+The proposed refinements to the program will be presented to Council for their consideration.

 Do you and your neighbours think infill townhouses, infill rowhouses or other types of ground-oriented infill housing are right for your block?

 As part of the monitoring program, the City is considering limited changes to the OCP Land Use Designation Map to designate more properties Residential – Infill Townhouse (RT) or Residential – Ground Oriented Housing (RGO).
 These changes would only be recommended if there were substantial support among the landowners of multiple adjacent parcels, and the location was consistent with other City policies and regulations.
 Changing the OCP land use designation would create an opportunity for affected property owners to apply for a rezoning to permit the construction of infill housing.

 Laneway and Carriage Houses

 Laneway and carriage houses are small, detached, ground oriented dwellings located in back yards.
 Laneway houses are located on properties that are accessible from a lane.
 Carriage houses are located on properties without lanes.
 Laneway and carriage houses can be used for family or as rental units.